 Creamy Parmesan Mushroom Sauce

 - In a pan, heat oil and sauté the mushrooms until they are golden brown.
-Add the garlic and sauté for another minute.12 ounces cremini mushrooms, 1 tablespoon olive oil, 3 cloves garlic
+Add the garlic and sauté for another minute.12 ounces cremini mushrooms, 1 Tablespoon olive oil, 3 cloves garlic

 - Deglaze the pan with the wine, bring to a boil.
 Then reduce the heat and simmer until reduced by half.⅓ cup dry white wine

 - Stir in heavy cream and bring back to a simmer.
 Do not boil.
 Reduce the heat to low and whisk in the cheese.
 Simmer until thickened slightly, 2 to 3 minutes.
-Stir in thyme leaves and taste for salt and pepper.2 tablespoons fresh thyme leaves, ½ cup grated pecorino, 1 cup heavy cream, kosher salt and pepper
+Stir in thyme leaves and taste for salt and pepper.2 Tablespoons fresh thyme leaves, ½ cup grated pecorino, 1 cup heavy cream, kosher salt and pepper

-Gluten Free French Fried Onions
+French Fried Onions

 - Preheat oven to 425 F degrees.
 Brush half the oil on a baking sheet.